stockmind/gpd-pocket-screen-indicator/README.md

 # Credits

-Base rotation script and daemons is based on initial bash work of chrisawcom
+Base rotation script and daemons are based on initial bash work of chrisawcom

 Contributions by beeftornado, maxengel